 Good Drainage.
 No poorly drained or very poorly drained soils are included.
 Macroporosity is generally moderate (10–14%) except in subsurface horizons of Firm Brown Soils.

 Biologically active.
-Except in soils that are limited by coldness or acidity, cast spheroidal peds are common in topsoils and C/N ratios are moderate to low.
+Except in soils that are limited by coldness or acidity.
+Spheroidal peds (e.g., worm casts) are common in topsoils and C/N ratios are moderate to low.
 The roots of native plants penetrate deeply.

 Relatively stable topsoils.
 Aggregates are not readily dispersed.

 Moist climate or low available-water capacity.
-Most soils occur in areas with mean annual precipitation more than 1000 mm.
-Others have low available-water capacity (usually less than 75 mm as in some Stony Brown Soils and Sandy Brown Soils), or are in sites with low evapotranspiration.
+Most soils occur in areas with mean annual precipitation of more than 1000 mm.
+Others have low available-water capacity , or are in sites with low evapotranspiration.

 SUMMARY OF BROWN SOILS HIERARCHY